apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 * If more than one process attempts to commit work simultaneously, the output directory may contain the results of both processes: it is no longer an exclusive operation.
-1. While S3Guard delivers the consistency, commit time is still proportional to the amount of data created.
-The bigger the job, the slower the commit.
+*.
+While S3Guard may deliver the listing consistency, commit time is still proportional to the amount of data created.
+It still can't handle task failure.

+**Using the "classic" `FileOutputCommmitter` to commit work to Amazon S3 risks loss or corruption of generated data**

 To address these problems there is now explicit support in the `hadop-aws` module for committing work to Amazon S3 via the S3A filesystem client,